scrapinghub/exporters/docs/modules.rst

 Bypass support
 ~~~~~~~~~~~~~~
-Exporters architecture provides support for bypassing the pipeline.
+Ozzy architecture provides support for bypassing the pipeline.
 One example would be in which both reader
 and writer aim S3 buckets.
 If no transforms or filtering are needed, keys can be copied directly without downloading them.

 All bypass classes are subclasses of BaseBypass class, and must implement two methods: